How California's AB-5 Affects the Entertainment Industry

-Example: If you are working on a film set and the film requires use of a car, but the car breaks down, you can hire a mechanic to fix the car as 1099.
-This is due to the mechanic not being a regular part of filmmaking cast and crew.
+Example: If you are working on a film set and the film requires the use of a car, but the car breaks down, you can hire a mechanic to fix the car as 1099.
+This is due to the mechanic not being a regular part of the filmmaking cast and crew.

 C. The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as that involved in the work performed.

-Example: You can hire a non union accountant for your taxes, since accountants regularly work across many fields and industries.
+Example: You can hire a nonunion accountant for your taxes since accountants regularly work across many fields and industries.

 Basically, because your business is making films or videos, any position who regularly works in making films or videos will now be considered an employee.

 Disclaimer: There are a lot of somewhat grey areas to consider as well so please consult an entertainment lawyer if there is an area you’re unsure about.